malshammarii/ISQA3420/DFDDictionary.md

 National Vulnerability Database: A U.S. government repository for vulnerability data of software that enables risk, compliance and vulnerability managements.

-SPDX Database:A database in which all the information about the project is stored.
+Open Source Database:A database in which all the information about the project is stored.